How to clean dried paint rollers involves a bit of know-how and even more elbow grease. Can you save a dried paint roller?

 Is it true that you can use fabric softener to clean dried paint rollers or is it just a myth?
 Can you reuse a dried paint roller?
 We are happy to report that using fabric softener actually works!
 Here is our step by step method for cleaning up your dried paint rollers.

-Mix about 1/8 of a cup of fabric softener with 4 cups of water in a bucket or old glass jar.
-Stir to mix it well.
-Put your roller into the jar and let it sit for a few minutes.
-Then, start swishing it around in the fabric softener solution.
+Mix about 1/8 cup of fabric softener with 4 cups of water in a bucket or an old glass jar.
+Stir well to combine.

-Wash your roller off with gentle soap and water so fabric softener residue doesn’t end up in your paint the next time your use your roller.
+Finally, wash the roller thoroughly with gentle soap and water to remove any fabric softener residue.
+This will prevent it from affecting your paint the next time you use the roller.

 Join our Email List for Tips and Tricks!